-Of course, both cast and calendered vinyl have their assets and they also have their differences.
+Of course, both cast and calendered vinyl have their unique assets, and they both have their unique differences.
+Each has a place in a signmaking business.
 Let's get a brief overview so you can choose the best vinyl for every project.
 This is especially important when it comes to vehicle graphics, which require a more lasting and conforming vinyl.

 Cast vinyl is more resistant to weather elements such as sun, rain, and wind.
 Though it incurs a higher initial cost, it's worth it!
 This film's durability makes it more suitable than calendered film for long-term applications.
 That includes permanent signage and vehicle and fleet graphics.